1What is SINE Education?

 11Do you provide health insurance?

-Every member of the SINE education team is provided with BUPA health insurance.
+Every member of the SINE education team is provided with aetna health insurance.
 Your cover starts from May 1st, the same start date as your contract.
 You will receive information regarding the health insurance at training and your member’s card will be sent to you shortly after.

 12How do I get a work permit?

-Your work permit and all visa issues are dealt with by our FTA (Foreign Teacher Assistance) team.
+Your work permit and all visa issues are dealt with by our FTA (Foreign Teacher Administration) team.
 You will meet somebody from the team at your training where they will ask about your current visa and give you advice about any issues you may have.
 The procedure for gaining a work permit can take up to four months or longer depending on the local authority and the school, so don’t worry if you feel it is taking a long time.
 Our FTA team will guide you through the whole procedure, holding your hand where necessary!

 13What happens when I arrive in Thailand?